-The V.250 ATA command may be used to accept a network request for PDP Context Activation in UMTS or for EPS Bearer Activation/Modification in LTE announced by the unsolicited result code RING.

-ELS81-US responds with CONNECT, enters V.250 online data state and follows the same procedure as it would after having received a AT+CGANS=1 with no <L2P> or <cid> values specified.
+The V.250 ATA command may be used to accept a network request for PDP Context Activation in UMTS/GSM announced by the unsolicited result code "RING" or "+CRING: GPRS".
+EHS5-E responds with CONNECT, enters V.250 online data state and follows the same procedure as it would

 If you try to answer a request which is no longer present or which is already answered by another instance, NO CARRIER is returned.
-Note: An EPS Bearer Activation/Modification request will be performed without prior CONNECT result code.